Exclude all hits from known bots and spiders in Google Analytics

-Bad bot traffic and spiders are a big issue for webmasters, website owners, and anyone responsible for keeping an eye on data measured by Google Analytics.
-Bots and spiders can mess up a website’s analytical data including the website’s bounce rate and everything else measured in the in Audience, Acquisition, and Behavior based reports.
+Bot filtering allows you to disable traffic from bad bots and spiders that can show false information in the Google Analytics data of your websites.
+Traffic from bad bots and spiders are a big issue for webmasters, website owners, and anyone responsible for keeping an eye on data measured by Google Analytics.
+Bots and spiders can virtually corrupt a website’s analytical data including the website’s bounce rate and everything else measured in Real-Time, Audience, Acquisition, and Behavior reports.
 If bot traffic and spammy crawler bots are affecting your website’s analytical data measured by Google Analytics you may not have access to your website’s appropriate data.

 1. Open your Google Analytics account and go to the Admin tab